helz-dotcom/Cloakwork/README.md

 - Inspired by legendary tools: obfusheader.h, nimrodhide.h, and the anti-re tools of unknowncheats.
 - Created by helz.dev/Helzky / Discord: `helz.dev`
 - Open for contributions and issues!
+Please submit issues via Github or DM me directly!

 ***